andrewdavidmackenzie/flow/flowr/src/cli/flowr_context_functions.md

 `flowr` is one particular, Command Line oriented, flow runner, and it provides a set of `context functions` to interact with the file system and standard input/output.

-These functions are described in more detail in the following sections: